kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 - `rt_prio`: The realtime priority of the thread that runs the control loop [0-99] (default: 70)
 - `non_rt_cores`: Comma-separated CPU core indices for taskset pinning of non-RT threads (e.g. '2,3,4').
 Leave empty to disable pinning. (defaults to empty string)
 - `lock_memory`: Whether to lock memory of the control loop with mlockall to avoid paging (defaults to true)
+- `enable_rsi_monitoring`: If set to `true`, starts an additional non-invasive UDP port monitor node that passively monitors RSI communication and reports communication statistics when the driver is stopped (defaults to `false`).

 The `startup_with_rviz.launch.py` additionally contains one argument: